mickimnet/myth-prompt-themes/README.md

 ## Todo ##

 * Include description for following:
-    - disabled => uncomment to disable (different values reflect the opposite of the default)
+    - disabled => uncomment to change the default config
     - activate linebreak
     - setup _right prompt_ in [Fish Shell][fish]
     - setting of the `time` module